-With tonsillectomy, throat and ear pain are to be expected, possibly up to 2 weeks after surgery.
-Take prescribed pain medication on a regular schedule.
-Motrin/Ibuprofen may be taken between doses of prescribed pain medication for breakthrough pain.
+Prednisone: Take prescribed steroids as directed on prescription.

+Viscous Lidocaine: Use between doses of the above pain medications for breakthrough pain.
+It is helpful to use this medication before trying to eat.

 It is helpful to take medication with a little food to help with nausea.
 Again, drinking large amounts of fluids reduces pain most effectively.
-Viscous Lidocaine is also helpful.